JamaisVu1/reading-notes/Code-401/401-reading-notes-14.md

 3. Discuss the role of the Seaborn Cheat Sheet in a Python developer’s workflow.
 What are some key sections or elements featured in the cheat sheet that can help a developer quickly reference Seaborn functionalities?

-It provides a quick reference when working with seaborn, like the catagorical plot section giving quick access to its abilities.
+It provides a quick reference when working with seaborn, like the catagorical plot section giving developers quick access to its abilities.